verdie-g/crpg/doc/update-mod.md

-﻿# Update Client Mod
+﻿# Update Mod

 ## Generate Asset Package

 `cRPG/AssetPackages/pack0.tpac` contains the cRPG sprite sheets (map images and stuff).
-Here is the step to step guid how to update that file:
+Here is the step to step guide to update that file:

 1. Build the client to generate some needed files
 2. Put all asset sources in `%MB_CLIENT_PATH%/Modules/cRPG/AssetSources`